-Nerd glasses used to be exactly that — a frame style exclusively for “nerds”, and no one was ever too keen on getting a pair.
+Nerd glasses used to be precisely that — a frame style exclusively for “nerds.”
+No one was ever too keen on getting a pair.
 They were associated with the idea that nerds had book smarts but knew nothing about fashion or style.
-Yet just as the fashion landscape is continually changing, so is the conception of nerd glasses.
+Yet just as the fashion landscape continually changes, so is the conception of nerd glasses.

 So why are they fashionable again?
 Or better yet, why even call them nerd glasses?
 The mere implication in calling this style of glasses “nerd glasses” is that there is something to do with intelligence and knowledge in wearing them.
-Maybe you want to look intelligent, skillful, or sophisticated in a way.
+Maybe you want to look intelligent, skillful, or sophisticated.
 Whatever the case, the perception behind nerd glasses has changed.
-The negative connotations associated with nerd glasses have almost dissipated and instead, there is a penchant for a combination of a smart yet stylish look.
+The negative connotations associated with nerd glasses have almost dissipated, and instead, there is a penchant for a combination of a smart yet stylish look.

-While you might have in your head some generic idea of what nerd glasses might be, it doesn’t predicate that they’re always going to be a pair of dark, thick, oversized frames.
-We see nerd glasses being used in a variety of ways from ads in fashion catalogues to cartoon characters on the television.
-Movies are no exception; there are some timeless classics of nerd glasses captured on film and we’ll be going through some of the top five films that display what could be considered the epitome of nerd glasses and just why they can be categorized as such.
+While you might have some general idea of what nerd glasses might be in your head, it doesn’t predicate that they will always be a pair of dark, thick, oversized frames.
+We see nerd glasses being used in various ways, from ads in fashion catalogs to cartoon characters on television.
+Movies are no exception; there are some timeless classics of nerd glasses captured on film, and we’ll be going through some of the top five films that display what could be considered the epitome of nerd glasses and just why they can be categorized as such.

 It’s okay if you’re not a wizard – you can still wear these glasses.
 The pair of glasses that Harry Potter wears is probably not the contemporary type of nerd glasses that you might’ve expected, but they do go up pretty high on the list when it comes to nerd glasses.
-If you’re not sure what we’re talking about here, they’re a kind of Windsor-style glasses—a pair of very circular glasses with thin frames.
-They’re a very simplistic, classic type of glasses and can be even considered retro in their own way.
+If you’re not sure what we’re talking about here, they’re a kind of Windsor-style glasses—very circular glasses with thin frames.
+They’re very simplistic, classic glasses and can even be considered retro.

-A lot of fairly iconic people have worn this classic pair of nerd glasses like Ernest Hemingway, Theodore Roosevelt, and William Hurt.
-Harry Potter glasses are perfect as nerd glasses because they exude a characteristic artistic sort of look.
+Many somewhat iconic people like Ernest Hemingway, Theodore Roosevelt, and William Hurt have worn this classic pair of nerd glasses.
+Harry Potter glasses are perfect as nerd glasses because they exude a distinctive artistic sort of look.
 Think John Lennon and Groucho Marx—they both strike us as skillful masters of their crafts and as sophisticated, intellectual individuals, but not quite in a statesmanlike manner.
-At the same time, these glasses can be utilized in such a way to exhibit an atmosphere of education and refinement.
-Just wear a suit, tie, don these pair of nerd glasses, and you’re good to go.
+At the same time, these glasses can be utilized in such a way as to exhibit an atmosphere of education and refinement.
+Just wear a suit, and tie and don these nerd glasses, and you’re good to go.

 Isn’t it a wonder how Superman’s perfect disguise is just a pair of glasses?
 Another classic of nerd glasses is the man of steel’s frames that he wears with his civilian disguise.
-There have been a couple Supermans before the well-renowned Christopher Reeves’ turn on the stage, and in all the past renditions of Superman, Clark Kent is fitted with wire frame glasses and subsequently with round tortoise glasses.
-The Clark Kent nerd glasses which were really popularized came with Christopher Reeves’ debut as the man of steel.
-In the 1978 version of Superman, Clark Kent wears the quintessential version of nerd glasses: they’re big, they’re round, and they’re oversized.
+There have been a couple of Supermans before the well-renowned Christopher Reeves’ turn on the stage, and in all the past renditions of Superman, Clark Kent is fitted with wire frame glasses and subsequently with round tortoise glasses.
+The Clark Kent nerd glasses, which were popularized, came with Christopher Reeves’ debut as the man of steel.
+In the 1978 version of Superman, Clark Kent wears the definitive version of nerd glasses: big, round, and oversized.

-Of course the reason behind why the Clark Kent’s glasses in Superman is the epitome of nerd glasses is not only because of the style of the frames but also because of the character and portrayal of the dualism of Superman and Clark Kent.
+Of course, the reason Clark Kent’s glasses in Superman are the epitome of nerd glasses is not only because of the style of the frames but also because of the character and portrayal of the dualism of Superman and Clark Kent.
 And if you see a classic scene when Clark Kent is taking Lois out for the night, we see that for a minute he’s Clark Kent—a bumbling, nervous, uptight guy with a nasal sort of voice which tends to be the stereotypical image of a nerd.
 As soon as he removes his glasses, he becomes Superman as his body loosens up, his voice deepens, and he straightens out his posture, standing tall.
-And it’s this sort of contrast which is captured extremely well in the nerd glasses.
+And it’s this sort of contrast that is captured extremely well in the nerd glasses.

-Wind the reels back to the 1950s and we’re in the midst of the civil rights movement.
+Rewind the reels to the 1950s, and we’re in the midst of the civil rights movement.
 The film starring Denzel Washington entails a biographical epic of the leader from his early life and career.
 But more than the film, we’re interested in the glasses.

 The nerd glasses portrayed on the screen in this film is a singularly iconic pair of browline glasses.
-They’re fittingly termed “browline” because the top portion being made of a plastic thicker than the wire-like bottom half looks like a pair of eyebrows and rest right in front of the eyebrows.
+They’re fittingly termed “browline” because the top portion is made of a plastic thicker than the wire-like bottom half looks like a pair of eyebrows and rests right in front of the eyebrows.

-Patrick Bateman’s round tortoiseshell O’Malley glasses originally manufactured by Oliver Peoples exhibit a physical sense of smarts and style.
-In terms of form factor, they’re like the Windsors—they’re very circular which gives it an intelligent look, but they’re also thicker than the Windsors which provides them a little more leverage in terms of style.
-They also have more color, unlike the Harry Potter glasses which again, adds to their form value.
+Patrick Bateman’s round tortoiseshell O’Malley glasses, originally manufactured by Oliver Peoples, exhibit a physical sense of smarts and style.
+In terms of form factor, they’re like the Windsors—they’re very circular, which gives them an intelligent look, but they’re also thicker than the Windsors, which provides them a little more leverage in terms of style.
+They also have more color, unlike the Harry Potter glasses, which adds to their form value.

 The O’Malleys are also considered nerd glasses in the sense that the glasses are associated with his extremely knowledgeable character.
-Despite being a sociopath, the movie portrays him as a smart, organized, and efficient person.
-He regurgitates what seems like a Wikipedia-esque monologue whenever he’s with guests and he appears to have a deep understanding of a multitude of topics ranging from investment to the music and discography of Huey Lewis and the News.
+Despite being a sociopath, the movie portrays him as an intelligent, organized, and efficient person.
+He regurgitates what seems like a Wikipedia-esque monologue whenever he’s with guests and appears to have a deep understanding of many topics ranging from investment to the music and discography of Huey Lewis and the News.

 How to Marry a Millionaire

 Can Marilyn Monroe be considered a nerd?
 From what we know of her, probably not.
-But that’s beside the point, as she plays a role in the film How to Marry a Millionaire which features her with a pair of nerd glasses.
-In this film and in many of the other films she starred in, the nerd glasses Marilyn Monroe dons is a pair of cat eye glasses.
+But that’s beside the point, as she plays a role in the film How to Marry a Millionaire, which features her with a pair of nerd glasses.
+In this and many other movies she starred in, the nerd glasses Marilyn Monroe dons are a pair of cat eyeglasses.

-These classic cat eye glasses that she wears throughout the film are quite pertinent as nerd glasses because of the way she treats the idea of wearing glasses throughout the film.
-Whenever she’s around someone, she frantically takes the glasses off hoping that no one takes notice of the fact that she needs glasses.
-She especially hates wearing glasses around men and the general idea is that people who wear glasses are not interested in love or being courted.
+These classic cat eyeglasses that she wears throughout the film are established as nerd glasses because of how she treats the idea of wearing glasses throughout the film.
+Whenever she’s around someone, she frantically takes the glasses off, hoping no one notices that she needs glasses.
+She especially hates wearing glasses around men; the general idea is that people who wear glasses are not interested in love or being courted.

-The association she makes between wearing glasses and romantic interest is what makes this another famous pair of nerd glasses in film.
-It goes back to this antiquated conception that somehow glasses are completely unappealing.
+Her association between wearing glasses and romantic interest makes this another famous pair of nerd glasses in film.
+It goes back to this antiquated conception that, somehow, glasses are entirely unappealing.
 But to be sure, modern cat eyeglasses exhibit the same sort of smart and stylish look that the other nerd glasses do.

 As we’ve seen, “nerd glasses” doesn’t necessarily mean an unappealing look or eyewear.
 Modern fashion suggests that nerd glasses can exhibit intelligence without compromising style.
-The films we went through also don’t exactly present the typical nerd glasses we’re used to seeing, but they are the most relevant in terms of their functionality and style when speaking about nerd glasses.
+The films we went through also don’t exactly present the typical nerd glasses we’re used to seeing, but they are the most relevant regarding their functionality and style when speaking about nerd glasses.
 And while most of the films listed feature male protagonists wearing glasses, this doesn’t mean that the styles are limited strictly to just men.
-You will find that even though there are certain styles of glasses which specifically pertain to men and women, the upside of nerd glasses is that they don’t necessarily adhere to a particular group.
+You will find that even though certain styles of glasses specifically pertain to men and women, the upside of nerd glasses is that they don’t necessarily adhere to a particular group.